akvone/tech-sandbox/README.md

 The main purpose of the `sandbox` project is to give a starting point with an existing code base to play with different frameworks, libraries, and technologies.

+# Prerequisites

+* Maven
+* JDK v8 (v11 for some modules)

+Installed Docker is desirable but is not required

 # Credentials

 Most services uses `sandbox`/`sandbox` as user/password pairs